Baba Hari Dass: Karma yogi builder

 Early on in his life Haridas Baba was influenced by the teachings of the Bhagavad Gita, which considers karma yoga to be a selfless service, and the most straightforward pathway to progress in spiritual life.
 He learned temple masonry from a local mason and used those skills in building temples, ashrams, idols, and rock walls.
 In more than one of those projects he had a lead role.
 In 1950–1964 with the help of local followers and volunteers, adults and children, he built Hanumangarh and later Kainchi Ashram in Nainital.The Divine Reality, a publication by Sri Kainchi Hanuman Mandir & Ashram, stated: "Haridas Baba used to come to Kainchi from Hanumangarh to supervise the construction work of Kainchi Ashram."
 In 1962, after Hanumangarh, and Kenchi (Kainchi) Ashram, he started to build an ashram at Kakrighat where Sombari Maharaj lived, which was later completed on a contract basis.

-In the United States and Canada, he continued using his design, planning and construction skills.
+In the United States, Canada and Mexico, he continued using his design, planning and construction skills.
 In February, 1982, after a fire burnt a recently constructed program building at Mount Madonna Center, in Watsonville, California, he used the event as an opportunity to build a larger structure with more capacity.
 His example inspired many volunteers to help with those karma yoga efforts.
 In 1983, Yoga Journal writer, Virginia Lee, said "Baba Hari Dass swings his hammer alongside everyone else".
 The same publication included two articles in 2002, Karma Yoga Awards and Saving Young Lives, that described how Baba Hari Dass donated proceeds from his books to the Sri Ram Foundation that was set up to help destitute children in India.
 From those funds, and other donations, Shri Ram Ashram was created near Haridwar, in India.